Decolonization

-Decolonization is the undoing of colonialism, the latter being the process whereby imperial nations establish and dominate foreign territories, often overseas.
+Decolonization is the ending of colonialism, the latter being the process whereby imperial nations establish and dominate foreign territories, often overseas.
 The meanings and applications of the term are disputed.
 Some scholars of decolonization focus especially on independence movements in the colonies and the collapse of global colonial empires.

 As a movement to establish independence for colonized territories from their respective metropoles, decolonization began in 1775 with the American Revolution in North America against the British Empire.
 The Napoleonic Wars in the 19th century saw the French colonial empire, the Spanish Empire, and Portugal face decolonization with the Haitian Revolution, the Spanish American wars of independence, and the independence of Brazil from Portugal.
 A major wave of decolonization occurred in the aftermath of the First World War, including in the United States and the Empire of Japan.
 Another wave of decolonization occurred after the Second World War, and many countries gained their independence in the following years.
 The last wave of decolonization occurred after the Cold War with the collapse of the Soviet Union, the independence of Palau, and the handovers of Hong Kong and Macau.
 Seventeen territories remain under the United Nations classification of non-self-governing territories.